Vermilion (song)

-"Vermilion" is the second single from American heavy metal band Slipknot's third album, Vol. 3: (The Subliminal Verses).
+"Vermilion" is a song by American heavy metal band Slipknot.
+It was released as the second single from their third album, Vol. 3: (The Subliminal Verses).
 When the band plays the song live, they switch from their ordinary masks to "death masks"; each an actual cast of each member's face.
-However, during the All Hope Is Gone tour, only Craig and Paul wore their death masks for the song.
+However, during the All Hope Is Gone tour, only Craig Jones and Paul Gray wore their death masks for the song.

-"Vermilion" features on the soundtrack for the 2004 film, Resident Evil: Apocalypse and plays during the end credits.

 "Vermilion Pt.
 2" is a continuation of the first part.

 Background

 "Vermilion Pt.
 2"

 "Vermilion Pt.
 2" is the continuation of the story in Part 1.
 It features two acoustic guitars, a cello, a piano and Corey Taylor's baritone-styled vocals.
 The melody and the overriding theme run through both versions, making them integral to each other.
 It features on the Slipknot DVD, Voliminal: Inside the Nine and was performed by Taylor and Jim Root on radio station KISS-FM.
 The cover for "Pt.
 2" consists of the "Vermilion" single cover, with a red and yellow tint, as opposed to the pink and gray tint of Pt.
 1. A remix – "Vermilion Pt.
 2 (Bloodstone mix)" – appears on the Underworld: Evolution soundtrack and the special edition of All Hope Is Gone.

 "The differences (between the two tracks) are subtle — 'Vermilion Pt.
 1' is about the enrapturing, the buildup, the anticipation and the neurosis," says Taylor. "'Part 2' is the aftermath, the pieces that have to be picked up later, and maybe the guilt of having lived through it".